 Rails Boilerplate

-So far in this series, we have looked at the benefits of using a Boilerplate to streamline your workflow, and a two articles on how to set up a React Boilerplate with Parcel instead of Webpack, and a traditional means to compile and bundle a traditional HTML/SCSS project using Parcel.
+So far in this series, we have looked at the benefits of using a Boilerplate to streamline your workflow, and two articles on how to set up a React Boilerplate with Parcel instead of Webpack, and a traditional means to compile and bundle a traditional HTML/SCSS project using Parcel.
 So, what about Rails?

 Config File